 During assessment periods we want to make sure that you receive the support you need what can be a very stressful time for students.
-Our Exam Plus support bring you tips and activities to help you to stay calm, keep healthy and achieve your potential.
-Take a look at the schedule and resources below to find out what's on offer.
+Our Exam Plus support bring you tips and resources to help you to stay calm, keep healthy and achieve your potential.

 Mental health and wellbeing